 Tiny Pupils (Miosis)

-One of the earliest indicators, miosis, causes pupils to become unusually small—often described as “pinpoint pupils.”
-This effect may be difficult to notice in low light but is a telltale sign of opioid influence or overdose onset.
+One of the earliest indicators, miosis, causes pupils to become unusually small and is often described as “pinned.”
+This effect may be difficult to notice in low light, but it is a telltale sign of opioid influence.

 Drowsiness or Extreme Fatigue